monetamio/docs/en/framework/modules/README.md

 (jQuery);
 ```

-You may however notice that the __priority theme__ auto-includes filters and button actions as seen in `themes/priority/js/modules/theme.js`:
+Please note that the __priority theme__ auto-includes filters and button actions as seen in `themes/priority/js/modules/theme.js`:

 <!--pre-javascript-->
 ```